hasura/graphql-engine/rfcs/v3/authorization-rules.md

 #### Boolean Operators

 The condition must start at a boolean operator.
-These are the available boolean operators:
+These are some potential boolean operators:
 - `and`: array of boolean expressions which are ANDed together.
 - `or`: array of boolean expressions which are ORed together.
 - `not`: boolean exrepssion which is negated.
 - `equal`: Compares two value expressions are the same.
+- `isNull`: whether a given value is null
 - `contains`: Whether a given value is contained within a given array of values
 - `greaterThan`: Compares left > right.
 - `lessThan`: Compares left < right.
 - `greaterThanOrEqual`: Compares left >= right
 - `lessThanOrEqual`: Compares left <= right

-In the future, these may be expanded to more boolean operators.
-For example:
 - `regexMatch`: Whether a given value matches the given regular expression

 #### Value Expressions